cabouman/cython_sandbox/README.md

 and then use the ``setup.py`` script to compile and install the package.

 You can verify the installation by running ``pip list``, which should display a brief summary of the packages installed in the ``cython_sandbox`` environment.
-Now you will be able to use the ``cython_sandbox`` python commands from any directory by running the python command ``import cython_sandbox``.
+Now you will be able to use the ``cython_sandbox`` python commands from any directory by running the python command:

+``import cython_sandbox``

-**Run Demo**
+**3. Run Demo**

 After successfully installing the packages, you can run a demo that exercises the package using the command

 ``python demo/demo.py``

-This calculates the product of two matrices using the resulting python function, compares the result to the product computed using a standard ``numpy`` function and compares the result.
+This calculates the product of two matrices using the resulting python function, compares the result to the product computed using a standard ``numpy`` function, and prints out the results.